Introduction to Corporate Governance

 The primary responsibility of the Chair is to lead and guide the Board so that it can discharge its duties effectively.
-The Chair is responsible for promoting best practice in corporate governance and for overseeing the development, adoption, delivery and communication of the Company’s corporate governance model.
-The Board as a whole develops and determines the Group’s purpose, strategy and overall commercial objectives.
-The Board ensures that the Group adopts policies and procedures that it considers appropriate with regard to the Group’s size and activities.
+The Chair is responsible for promoting best practice in corporate governance and for overseeing the development, adoption, delivery and communication of an effective corporate governance model for the Company.
+The Board collectively develops and determines the Group’s purpose, strategy and overall commercial objectives.
+The Board ensures that the Group adopts policies and procedures that it considers appropriate having regard to its size and activities.

-The Board is committed to ensuring that a strong governance framework operates throughout the Group, recognising that good corporate governance is a vital component to support management in their delivery of the Group’s strategic objectives, and to operate a sustainable business for the benefit of all stakeholders.
-The Board recognises that the process of identifying, developing and maintaining high standards of corporate governance suitable for the Company is ongoing and dynamic to reflect changes in the Group and its business, the composition of the Board and developments in corporate governance.
+The Board is committed to ensuring that a strong governance framework operates throughout the Group, recognising that good corporate governance is a vital component to support management in their delivery of the Group’s strategic objectives and to operate a sustainable business for the benefit of all stakeholders.
+The process of identifying, developing and maintaining high standards of corporate governance is ongoing and dynamic, to reflect changes in the Group and its business, the composition of the Board and developments in corporate governance.